Freetrade vs Trading 212

 UCITS ETF access Yes Yes — broad catalogue

-US ETFs (non-UK residents) Restricted (PRIIPs/KID) Restricted (PRIIPs/KID)
+US ETFs (UK/EU retail) Restricted (PRIIPs/KID) Restricted (PRIIPs/KID)

-Recurring investments Yes — auto-invest feature Yes — Pies with % allocation
+Recurring investments Yes — auto-invest per instrument Yes — Pies with % allocation

 Interest on uninvested cash Yes (rate varies) Yes (rate varies)

-On UCITS: Both platforms comply with UK/EU PRIIPs regulations, meaning US-domiciled ETFs are restricted for retail investors.
-You’ll be buying UCITS equivalents — same index, Irish-domicile wrapper.
+On UCITS: Both platforms comply with UK/EU PRIIPs regulations — US-domiciled ETFs like VTI or VWRA are restricted for retail investors.
+You’ll be buying UCITS-wrapped equivalents tracking the same indexes.
 For most long-term portfolios this makes no meaningful difference in outcome.
 See the UCITS vs US ETFs guide for the full picture.

 Both are mobile-first apps.
-The difference is in how they shape your behaviour as an investor — which matters more than any design feature.
+The difference is in how they shape behaviour — which matters more than any design detail for long-term wealth building.

 Freetrade

-• Clean, minimal interface — designed to reduce noise.
+• Clean, minimal interface — lower visual noise than Trading 212.

 • Good fit for investors who want to set up a plan and not think about it.